abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ...or any other such sequence (the only thing that isn't permitted is to flip the members of the two sequences --- ($take1 \circ reverse$ is of course different from $reverse \circ take1$and if you have $F\ f \circ F\ g$, then $F\ g \circ F\ f$ won't be permitted at all due to the different type signatures).

-**Task:** Prove the above results, using the formula of the naturality condition.
+**Task 4:** Prove the above results, using the formula of the naturality condition.

 Non-natural transformations
 ---